 If you feel like you’re too unsavvy for social media marketing, don’t fret.
 Facebook makes it easy to create ad campaigns through a user-friendly interface with simple steps that anyone can follow.

 Needless to say, speaking to the right audience is vital.
 Fortunately, you can target specific demographics based on gender, income, ethnicity, education, location, relationship status, and more.
 This social media giant’s paid advertising model is definitely the most established of all the social networks, and our certified Facebook ad management team is equipped with the right tools to help you get the exposure you need.

-One hundred and forty characters can be incredibly powerful.
+Two hundred and eighty characters can be incredibly powerful.
 One tasteless celebrity Tweet can send the media into a frenzy.
 Hastily-written witticisms can go viral, garner thousands of favourites and Retweets.
-And of course the right Tweets can effectively drive high customer engagement.
+And of course, the right Tweets can effectively drive high customer engagement.
 Since the introduction of Twitter ads, which include Promoted Posts, Promoted Accounts, and Promoted Trends, businesses have been purchasing prime real estate on users’ Twitter feeds.

 You can also create campaigns based on different objectives, such as increasing followers, website clicks, conversions, Tweet engagements, app installs or re-engagements, leads on Twitter, or video views.

 Unless you’ve been living under a rock, you’ve probably seen a YouTube ad… or 50.
 Now that video content has shifted to computer screens, mobile phones, and tablets, it only makes sense that marketers would follow suit.
 After all, if you can watch commercials on TV, then why not on YouTube?

 When it comes to ad management, there are two types of ads that run on YouTube: TrueView in-stream ads and TrueView in-display ads.
 In-stream ads play right before your video.